Spotlight on the burden of flu for people living with diabetes

 ESWI member since 2016

-And Benefits of flu vaccination for persons with diabetes mellitus (Vaccine, Sep 2017).
+- Benefits of flu vaccination for persons with diabetes mellitus.

 Dr. Goeijenbier is ESWI’s lead member and Chair in the Influenza Diabetes Community (IDC).
-The IDC connects leading diabetes, patient, scientific and professional organisations around the common aim of protecting persons living with diabetes from influenza and other viral respiratory diseases like COVID-19.
+The IDC connects leading diabetes, patient, scientific, and professional organizations around the common aim of protecting persons living with diabetes from influenza and other viral respiratory diseases like COVID-19.

 Dr. Kirsty Short is an NHMRC research fellow and head of the viral pathogenesis lab at the School of Chemistry and Molecular Biosciences, The University of Queensland.